Seanneskie/itinerary-planner/README.md

 - `routes/web.php` – web routes for the application

 ## Budget Tracking
 Each itinerary has a budget page where you can log expenses.
-Entries can be edited or deleted, and the page displays the total spent along with helpful charts.
+Entries track both budgeted and spent amounts, and a dedicated "Update Spent" action lets you adjust actual spending.
+The page displays the total spent along with helpful charts.
 You can also filter entries by category to focus on specific types of spending.

 ## Contributing